RaresBran/proiect-sasps/tasktracker-mono/README.md

   - Login and token generation
   - Get current user endpoint

+- **Task Management System**
+  - Full CRUD operations for tasks
+  - User-scoped tasks (users only see their own tasks)
+  - Task filtering by status and priority
+  - Pagination support
+  - Task statistics (counts by status/priority)
+  - Mark tasks as completed/incomplete

 - **Database**
   - PostgreSQL with SQLAlchemy ORM
   - Alembic migrations
-  - User and Task models
+  - User and Task models with relationships

 - **Security**
   - Password hashing with Passlib
   - JWT tokens with configurable expiration
   - OAuth2 Bearer authentication
   - Protected endpoints with dependencies
+  - User isolation (tasks scoped to owner)

 ## 📋 Prerequisites